 - As you probably know, whole wheat breads tend to be denser (less airy) than breads made with bread flour.
 Whole wheat flour contains less gluten than bread flour.
 Gluten helps to traps the CO2 produced by the yeast inside the bread.
 Thus using a flour with more gluten results more internal “air” pockets and a higher rise to the bread.
 Of course, vice versa, using flour with less gluten results in less “air” pockets and a denser bread.

-- If you are looking for a softer & airier whole wheat bread, you should try our Bread Machine Whole Wheat Bread (because it uses a 50/50 blend of whole wheat flour and bread flour).
+- If you are looking for a softer & airier whole wheat bread, you should try my Bread Machine Whole Wheat Bread (because it uses a 50/50 blend of whole wheat flour and bread flour).

 - This recipe will not work in a bread machine that has only 1 lb loaf capacity such as Zojirushi Home Bakery Mini Breadmaker (model BB-HAC10).
+If you have a small compact bread machine, you should probably use my 1 lb Bread Machine 100% Whole Wheat Bread recipe.

-- Use FRESH whole wheat flour or the bread taste could be “funky” (have a strange/bad flavor).
+- Use NEW whole wheat flour or the bread taste could be “funky” (have a strange/bad flavor).
 Whole wheat flour spoils much quicker than white flour.
 Since whole wheat flour is less processed than white bread flour or all-purpose flour, this means whole wheat flour has more of its natural bran and germ.
 Wheat bran & germ are rich in natural oils.
 Unfortunately, the presence of these oils also means that whole wheat flour is faster to spoil than all-purpose flour or bread flour.

 - Whole wheat flour generally only lasts for 2-3 months at room temperature in the pantry.
 In contrast, white flour can last for 6-12 months at room temperature.

-- FYI – Some bakers like to store their whole wheat flour in an airtight container in the freezer for longer-term storage.
-Other bakers like to buy only small batches of whole wheat flour so they don’t have extra whole wheat flour sitting around for months.
+- Other bakers like to buy only small batches of whole wheat flour so they don’t have extra whole wheat flour sitting around for months.
 This forces them to buy fresh whole wheat flour versus using leftover flour that has potentially spoiled in their pantry.

 - Some bakers like to add a teaspoon of vital bread gluten to 100% whole wheat recipes in order to get an extra rise.
 However, I skip this potential ingredient because it is not readily available in most people’s pantries.